 Snow covered mountains, glowing blues, and the white thunder of calving ice take your breath away at the face of Dawes Glacier.
 As you glide through Endicott Arm you’ll likely find a few seals taking respite on the glaciers smaller “bergy bits.”
 Tides permitting, explore the narrow passage of Ford’s Terror.

-One of America’s crown jewel national parks is yours to explore and marvel at for the next three days—Glacier Bay National Park, a UNESCO World Heritage Site and Biosphere Reserve.
+One of America’s crown jewel national parks is yours to explore and marvel at—Glacier Bay National Park, a UNESCO World Heritage Site and Biosphere Reserve.
 A National Park Ranger joins you to explore coves and corners of the bay that most visitors miss.
 Tidewater glaciers sweep like rivers of ice down massive mountain valleys, terminating before you in the waters of Glacier Bay.

 Paddle a kayak and be awed at the face of a massive glacier.
 Go on a boot-sucking trek through sandbars and rainforest.
 And ride a skiff along shore for an up-close exploration of Glacier Bay.
 You'll find sea lions, mountain goats, sea otters, bears, moose, eagles, and spectacular scenic backdrops.
 Linger near South Marble Island to spot the many species of rare sea birds that call this area home.
 Keep your eyes on the water and the island for brightly-colored puffins and Black Oystercatchers.
 Stop in Bartlett Cove for a visit to the Park Service's Headquarters.